scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 Accuracy of segmentation results is assesed by comparing the obtained labels to the gold standard ground truth (GT) labels.
 Most commonly used metric is to compute intersection over union (IOU) score between the predicted and the GT label image.
 A threshold score value :math:`\tau \in [0,1]` is used to determine the true positive (TP), false positives (FP) and false negatives (FN).
-TP are the true positives that are the pairs of predicted and ground truth labels having intersection over union (IOU) score value :math:`> \tau`.
-FP are the predicted instances not present in the ground truth image and FN are the unmateched ground truth instances that are not present in the predicted label image.
-Matched score is the number of matching pixels between the predictions and the ground truth at a certain :math:`\tau` We use the Stardist implementation to compute accuracy scores which uses the hungarian method (scipy implementation) :cite:`Kuhn1955` to compute an optimal matching to do a one to one assingement of predicted label to ground truth labels.
-We also compute precision (TP/(TP + FP)), recall (TP / (TP + FN)), F1 score (geometric mean of precision and recall), mean true score (matched score/ TP), panoptic quality (matchedscore / (TP + FP/2 +FN/2)) and accuracy score
+TP are the pairs of predicted and GT labels having intersection over union (IOU) score value :math:`> \tau`.
+FP are the predicted instances not present in the GT image and FN are the unmateched GT instances that are not present in the predicted label image.
+Matched score is the number of matching pixels between the predictions and the GT at a certain :math:`\tau`.
+We use the Stardist implementation to compute accuracy scores which uses the hungarian method (scipy implementation) :cite:`Kuhn1955` to compute an optimal matching to do a one to one assingement of predicted label to GT labels.
+We also compute precision (TP/(TP + FP)), recall (TP / (TP + FN)), F1 score (geometric mean of precision and recall) and accuracy score
 :math:`AP_\tau= \frac{TP_\tau}{TP_\tau+ FP_\tau + FN_\tau}`.
 To evaluate the accuracy of our method in resolving the shape of the cells we compute the mean squared error and structural similarity index measurment between the GT and obtained segmentation images post binarization operation on the obtained instance segmentation maps.